Do you want more energy to power through your busy days? Taking C8 MCT oil as part of a healthy keto diet might be what you need.

 All of this means you’ll reap the positive benefits that much faster.

-MCTs have been shown to help you:
+MCTs have been shown to offer the following benefits:

 - Prevent and treat diabetes.
-MCTs have also been studied for their insulin regulating properties which can help prevent and treat type 2 diabetes[*].
+MCTs have also been studied for their insulin-regulating properties, which can help prevent and treat type 2 diabetes[*].

 - Improve your exercise performance.
 One study confirmed that when cyclists consumed MCTs during their two-hour endurance ride, they improved their overall performance times[*].

-Now, before we go over how to use pure C8, there’s one more question you’re probably asking: Doesn’t coconut oil contain MCTs?
+There’s one more question you’re probably asking: Doesn’t coconut oil contain MCTs?

 The difference between C8 and coconut oil comes down to two factors: